SumoLogic/sumologic-documentation/docs/search/logreduce/logreduce-operator.md

 ### Rules

-* The logreduce operator cannot be used with [group-by operators](../search-query-language/group-aggregate-operators.md) such as "count by field".
+* The logreduce operator can't be used with [group-by operators](../search-query-language/group-aggregate-operators.md) such as "count by field".

 ### Syntax